dionealfarisi/dawn/README.md

 # Dawn Validator Bot

 ## Description
-This script automates account validation on a specific platform.
+This script automates account validation on a dawn platform.
 It uses proxies and accounts loaded from external files.

 ## Installation